 p1 + p2 + p3

-You can mix and match positions to get some interesting looking graphics that all converge to the same ggplot2 plot.
+You can mix and match positions to get some interesting looking graphics that all converge to the same ggplot2 plot as the variance approaches zero.

 p1 <- ggplot(mpg, aes(class)) +